-Invite children to bring a picture of their pet to the daycare (or a picture of the pet they wish they had).
+Invite children to bring a picture of their pet to daycare (or a picture of the pet they wish they had).
 They can take turns presenting their pet to the group.
 Display the pictures on a special wall.

-Give each child a piece of white paper which you have folded to create three sections.
+Give each child a piece of white paper that you have folded to create three sections.
 Ask children to draw an animal head in the top section and then fold the section down before passing the paper to the child sitting next to them.
 Children then draw an animal body in the middle section before passing the paper along once more.
 Finally, children draw animal legs in the third section.
 When everyone is done, unfold the papers to discover silly animals.
 They will be very unique.